The Opportunity Cost of Spoilage and Overselling – Part Two

 Advertiser Avalanche: There are times when even the best yield manager can get hit with unexpected demand that causes overselling.
 We know business can drop from the sky and is not predictable.

-We have seen in both situations of Spoilage, and Overselling the best practice is a proactive one.
+In both situations of Spoilage and Overselling, we have seen that the best practice is proactive.
 Estimating actual and pending inventory pressure drives optimal pricing to curb or encourage demand.

 The best yield management practice involves sales training to manage proposals using terms and conditions before they become orders.
 Managers should be tracking pricing to sync up with demand patterns to balance the use of available inventory.